zopefoundation/zc.async/src/zc/async/README.txt

 What's more, you can pass a Job to the `put` call.
 This means that you aren't constrained to simply having simple non-argument calls performed asynchronously, but you can pass a job with a call, arguments, and keyword arguments--effectively, a kind of closure.
 Here's a quick example.
 We'll use the demo object, and its increase method, that we introduced above, but this time we'll include some arguments [#job]_.

-With placeful arguments:
+With positional arguments:

     >>> t = transaction.begin()
     >>> job = queue.put(